-As CMPA-BC’s managing VP, Tracey represents and supports BC-based independent producers, plus oversees CMPA-BC branch operations.
+As CMPA-BC’s managing VP, Tracey represents and supports BC-based independent production companies, plus oversees branch operations.

 In her role she leads efforts to engage with government agencies and industry stakeholders across the province.
 In addition to her BC-focused responsibilities, Tracey also provides strategic input to the national organization and its members on a number of key files, including sustainability and climate action.

-Tracey has over 25 years’ experience in Canada’s cultural sector.
+Tracey has over 30 years’ experience in Canada’s cultural sector.
 She spent more than a decade at the National Film Board, where she earned producer or executive credits on dozens of film, animation and interactive projects.
-Other employers have included Rainmaker Digital Pictures in the ‘90s, the start-up phase of Roundhouse Radio, major research papers for DOC and Inspirit Foundation, and more recently the David Suzuki Foundation.
-Tracey is also an author and founder of Story Money Impact, the not-for-profit that produces Good Pitch Vancouver, and other initiatives to advance education around media impact.
-In 2013 she was named ‘Woman of the Year’ by Women in Film & TV Vancouver.
+Other contracts have included Rainmaker Digital Pictures in the ‘90s, the start-up phase of Roundhouse Radio, major research papers for DOC and Inspirit Foundation, and more recently the David Suzuki Foundation, as director of communications.
+Tracey is also an author and founder of Story Money Impact, the charitable organization advancing education around media impact.
+In 2013 she was named ‘Woman of the Year’ by WIFTV.

-Tracey’s education includes a radio and television degree from Ryerson, and both an MA and MBA from Simon Fraser University.
-She clearly loves learning, but appreciates even more any opportunity to mentor, moderate, adjudicate or convene groups.
-She has been a regular co-facilitator at Hollyhock Leadership Institute’s annual Media That Matters conference, and currently sits on the board of BC’s Motion Picture Production Industry Association (MPPIA) and SCALE’s Mission Circle.
+Tracey’s education includes a radio and television degree from TMU, and both an MA and MBA from SFU.
+She appreciates opportunities to mentor, moderate, adjudicate or convene groups, and was a regular co-facilitator at Hollyhock Leadership Institute’s annual Media That Matters conference.
+She currently sits on the board of BC’s Motion Picture Production Industry Association (MPPIA) and SCALE’s Mission Circle.

-A Canadian big-screen highlight that still stands out in Tracey’s memory is the 2017 DOXA screening of Marie Clements’ The Road Forward.
+A Canadian big-screen highlight that still stands out in Tracey’s memory is the 2017 DOXA premiere of Marie Clements’ The Road Forward.
 What a powerful night!